HOME CONTACT US STAFF RESEARCH POSTGRADUATE STUDIES SunBio

 Programme content

-A dissertation on an approved topic in Grapevine and Wine biotechnology that contains the results of original research is required for the PhD or PhD (Agric) degree.
-Students are strongly encouraged to start their literature review at the end of the first year of study.
+A dissertation on an approved topic in Grapevine and Wine Biotechnology that contains the results of original research is required for the PhD degree.
+An oral defense is conducted.

 Back to top